 The principles of status and culture we’ll uncover in this book provide us an invaluable toolbox for analyzing the world around us.
 We’ll gain new clarity on old questions of taste, authenticity, identity, class, subcultures, art, fashion, fads, media influence, retro, and canons.
 And these lessons help us decode the latest trends, explain topical issues of “identity,” and propose a common language for cultural critique.
 These principles aren’t just important because culture plays a major role in our lives, but because the parts of life we believe transcend culture — technology, personal beliefs, and judgments of beauty — also get swept up in the vagaries of fashion.

-These analytic tools are particularly helpful for addressing a pressing concern of the moment: Why does internet culture often feel
+These analytic tools are particularly helpful for addressing a pressing concern of the moment: Why does internet culture often feel less valuable than what we experienced in the analog world?
+Why does everything seem less cool than before?

 The reasons are much clearer when viewed through the lens of how the internet has changed status signaling.
 Where we once pleaded for status in person (or through media reporting of real-life appearances at social events), there is now a twenty-four-hour, seven-day-a-week pageant of

 flexing on social media apps.
 Elites could once protect their status symbols behind information barriers and exclusive access to products; now nearly everything is available to nearly everyone.
 Meanwhile, the fragmentation of culture into the “long tail” has diluted the power of taste to serve as an effective means of social exclusion.
 And the inherent hyperspeed of the internet means fashion cycles pump out ephemeral fads rather than eradefining trends.
-Subcultures once provided society with a constant stream of cultural innovations, but the most notable outsider group of the twenty
+Subcultures once provided society with a constant stream of cultural innovations, but the most notable outsider group of the twenty first century has been the internet trolls rebelling against diversity, equity, and inclusion through revanchist slogans and memes.

-cultural stasis.
+Taken together, the changes to the status structure are conspiring against the widespread adoption of new cultural trends at the same frequency we experienced in the twentieth century.
+Many feel we’ve entered into a period of cultural stasis.
 On the internet, time moves so fast that it doesn’t move at all.
 The transformation of idealistic hippies from the class of ’68 into yuppie materialists fifteen years later provided the dramatic tension of the film The Big Chill; in 2022, culture from 2007 feels disappointingly familiar.
 Many bored with contemporary culture have fled into a “retromania” obsession with exhuming the past.
 Meanwhile, Gen Z appears to have abandoned previous generations’ determination toward radical artistic innovation for laid-back amateurism.

 Cultural stasis is not trivial: we measure the health of our civilization through the fecundity and profundity of cultural production.
 And we rely on stylistic changes to define our particular moment in time and space.
 Here too we will find answers from a deeper understanding of how status